About Plant Dyes

 Collected plant material also takes up a lot of room!
 I tend to freeze what I collect, until I have enough of it to make a dye pot.
 You may notice in a lot of my listing I speak on ethical foraging practices.
 Working in that frame work, It will take me a few days or weeks to collect a large amount of plant material from different places.
 So having a chest freezer is helpful!

 The process of plant dyeing also only allows for small batch dyeing.
 I use quite large pots! ( thanks Nonna for gifting me her 50 year old sauce pots from Italy!)
 But to be able to move the fabric around enough, with enough water, my dye lots are limited to 3 meters at the most, at a time.
-The rope is a little more forgiving, usually I dye 200 feet at one time.

 I do purchase some plant material, that I am unable to harvest locally.
 I buy from reputable companies that hold the same ethical foraging, ethical purchased values I hold very close to my heart, and is the purpose of using plants in my work.